phusion/baseimage-docker/README.md

 The default baseimage-docker installs `syslog-ng`, `cron` and `sshd` services during the build process.

-In case you don't need one or more of these services in your image, you can disable its installation and/or install the substituite service of your preference.
+In case you don't need one or more of these services in your image, you can disable its installation.

-You can user the `ENV` directive in your Dockerfile for these three variables :

-* `DISABLE_SYSLOG`
-* `DISABLE_SSH`
-* `DISABLE_CRON`

-For ex., if you want to disable ssh on your image :

-    #...
-    FROM phusion/baseimage:<VERSION>

-    # Set correct environment variables.
-    ENV HOME /root

-    # Disable SSH
-    ENV DISABLE_SSH 1

-    # Use baseimage-docker's init system.
-    CMD ["/sbin/my_init"]

-    # ...put your own build instructions here...

-    # Clean up APT when done.
-    RUN apt-get clean && rm -rf /var/lib/apt/lists/* /tmp/* /var/tmp/*

-If you don't want to use the `ENV` directive inside your Dockerfile and avoid creating another image layer, as shown in the following example, to prevent `sshd` from being installed into your image, set `1` to the `DISABLE_SSH` variable in the `./image/buildconfig` file.
+As shown in the following example, to prevent `sshd` from being installed into your image, set `1` to the `DISABLE_SSH` variable in the `./image/buildconfig` file.

     ### In ./image/buildconfig
     # ...
     # Default services
     # Set 1 to the service you want to disable
-    export DISABLE_SYSLOG=${DISABLE_SYSLOG:-0}
+    export DISABLE_SYSLOG=0
-    export DISABLE_SSH=${DISABLE_SSH:-1}
+    export DISABLE_SSH=1
-    export DISABLE_CRON=${DISABLE_CRON:-0}
+    export DISABLE_CRON=0

-Then you can proceed with `docker build` command.
+Then you can proceed with `make build` command.

 <a name="conclusion"></a>
 ## Conclusion